os-climate/sostrades-dev-tools/docs/source/user_manual.md

 When **creating a study from a reference**, the process and the study on which it is based cannot be modified since the study will be based on an already existing study.
 Hence, only the study name, the group name and the pod size have to be filled out. <br>

-**Creating a study by copying an existing one** works exactly as creating a study from a reference, the only difference is the where the creation is launched (in the study management tab for copy and in the reference management tab for the creation from a reference), but the fields to fill out are the same.
+**Creating a study by copying an existing one** works exactly as creating a study from a reference, the only difference is where the creation is launched (in the study management tab for copy and in the reference management tab for the creation from a reference), as the fields to fill out are the same.

 Here is an example of study creation from scratch: <br>
 ![](images/platform_study/create_study/create_new_study_example.png)